Constans II (son of Constantine III): Co-emperor

 Late in 408 Constantine sent an embassy to Ravenna.
 Needing to placate him, Honorius acknowledged him as co-emperor and sent a purple robe as formal recognition.
 (Note: At the time, only emperors were permitted to wear purple.)
 The pair were joint consuls for 409.
 At around this time Constantine raised Constans to the position of co-emperor, theoretically equal in rank to Honorius or Theodosius, as well as to Constantine.
 Honorius continued to refuse to reach an agreement with Alaric.
 In retaliation Alaric elevated his own emperor, the senator Priscus Attalus, and in 410 the Visigoths entered Rome and pillaged the city for three days.

 In spring or summer 409 Constans was sent back to Hispania.
 Either before Constans left Arelate or while he was travelling, Gerontius rebelled and proclaimed his client Maximus emperor.
 Maximus was an important figure in his own right, but it was clear he was controlled by Gerontius.
 They set up court at Tarraco (modern Tarragona).
 Gerontius, concerned that he would not be able to withstand the military force Constans could bring to bear, attempted to incite the barbarians who had entered Gaul late in 406 against Constantine.
 These had been quiescent in the north of the territory, but now set off across Gaul for the rich territories of Aquitaine and Narbonensis (modern southern and south-west France) which they devastated.
 Concentrating on the threat from Constans, Gerontius weakened his garrisons in the Pyrenean passes and in autumn 409 much of the barbarian force entered Hispania.
 Eventually Gerontius reached an arrangement with some of these groups whereby they supplied him with military forces, which enabled him to take the offensive against Constans.

 Death

 Meanwhile, Constans, with an army commanded by a general named Justus, attempted to subdue Gerontius.
 He failed, although no details are known, and returned to Arelate in spring 410.
 At about the same time Constantine returned from an abortive invasion of Italy.
 Given the difficulties the Visigoths were creating in Italy, Gerontius was considered a greater threat than Honorius.
 Edobichus was again sent north to raise troops from the Franks while Constans returned to confront Gerontius with a fresh army.
 Details are again unclear, but it seems likely that Gerontius was simultaneously advancing on Arelate.
 The two armies clashed and Constans was defeated.
 He fell back to the north with what was left of his army, hoping to be reinforced by Edobichus.
-But Gerontius caught him at Vienne, probably early in 411, defeated his army and killed Constans.
+But Gerontius caught him at Vienne, probably early in 411, defeated his army in battle (Battle of Vienne) and killed Constans.
 Gerontius's army then marched on Arelate and besieged Constantine.